Neural circuit reconstruction: Querying the connectome

 Connectomes of higher organism's brains requires considerable data.
 For the fruit fly, for example, roughly 10 terabytes of image data are processed, by humans and computers, to generate several gigabyte of connectome data.
 Easy interaction with this data requires an interactive query interface, where researchers can look at the portion of data they are interested in without downloading the whole data set, and without specific training.
 A specific example of this technology is the NeuPrint interface to the connectomes generate at HHMI.
 This mimics the infrastructure of genetics, where interactive query tools such as BLAST are normally used to look at genes of interest, which for most research comprise only a small portion of the genome.

 Limitations and future work

 Understanding the detailed operation of the reconstructed networks also requires knowledge of gap junctions (hard to see with existing techniques), the identity of neurotransmitters and the locations and identities of receptors.
 In addition, neuromodulators can diffuse across large distances and still strongly affect function.
 Currently these features must be obtained through other techniques.
-Expansion microscopy may provide an alternative method.